 • Sidemount Adventure Dive

 There are so many possibilities depending on what you’re most interested in!
-The Advanced Open Water Diver is really the most customizable PADI course, so it’s worth checking out if you want to upgrade your Junior Open Water Diver certification.
+The Advanced Open Water Diver is the most customizable PADI course, so it’s worth checking out if you want to upgrade your Junior Open Water Diver certification.

-If you’re not ready to commit to the Advanced Open Water Diver course, or if you have in mind a certain type of diving which you would like to explore, taking a PADI Specialty Diver course is another option for gaining a new certification card!
+If you’re not ready to commit to the Advanced Open Water Diver course, or if you have in mind a certain type of diving that you would like to explore, taking a PADI Specialty Diver course is another option for gaining a new certification card!
 Whichever course you choose, the new certification card will come without the ‘Junior’ designation if you’re aged 15 or over.

 Share This